ICRAR/leap-accelerate/src/icrar/leap-accelerate-cli/ReadMe.md

 * --stations - Overrides number of stations to use in the specified measurement set

-* --implementation (casa, cpu, cuda) - compute implementation type
+* --implementation (cpu, cuda) - compute implementation type

 * --useFileSystemCache (true, false) - Whether filesystem caching is used between system calls